clarkt3/llm-prompts/README.md

         # break things down into pieces and have it write it for you

+    # PROMPT:

+    '''
+    Create a chapter-bychapter outline of a novel about a dinosaur
+    '''

+    # RESPONSE:

+    '''
+    Wrttes out a list of chapters titles w/ plot notes
+    '''

+    # PROMPT:

+    '''
+    Copy chapter title and notes into the chat window and ask GPT to write the chapter based on the Ch title name and plot notes
+    '''

+    # You get a full chapter

+    # Repeat this process until you're done!

+    # Always think outside the box when using an LLM

+    # BREAK things into smaller chunks and go from there

     #

 ```
 ### Day X  of 25 | Day, Mth XX, 2024